thomaseizinger/comit.network/blog/2019-09-25-september-dev-update.md

 >
 > — _Paul Brandt_

-In September we invested a great deal of our brainpower into building the C( )MIT developer community.
+In September we invested a great deal of our brainpower into building the COMIT developer community.

 <!--truncate-->

-Our first achievement on the road to success was the release of [C( )MIT 0.1.0](https://github.com/comit-network/comit-rs/releases/tag/0.1.0) 🥳🎉.
+Our first achievement on the road to success was the release of [COMIT 0.1.0](https://github.com/comit-network/comit-rs/releases/tag/0.1.0) 🥳🎉.
 Over the course of the month two more releases followed - check out the [latest release](https://github.com/comit-network/comit-rs/releases) on Github!
 We got several cool features merged on [comit-rs](https://github.com/comit-network/comit-rs), such as replacing ZMQ with using the bitcoind HTTP interface.
 This resulted in a big refactoring of btsieve, which allowed us to integrate it into cnd!
 For the next release you can expect only one binary, which will be cnd.

-Besides improving our Rust reference implementation we focused on creating tools that allow developers to easily get started with C( )MIT.
+Besides improving our Rust reference implementation we focused on creating tools that allow developers to easily get started with COMIT.
-In order to be able to present how C( )MIT works in a simple and understandable manner we created two new projects in September:
+In order to be able to present how COMIT works in a simple and understandable manner we created two new projects in September:
-1. [hello-swap](https://github.com/comit-network/hello-swap): A "Hello World" example for C( )MIT that shows you how to do an atomic swap using HTLCs.
+1. [hello-swap](https://github.com/comit-network/hello-swap): A "Hello World" example for COMIT that shows you how to do an atomic swap using HTLCs.
 2. [create-comit-app](https://github.com/comit-network/create-comit-app): A simple CLI inspired by create-react-app that allows you to spin up a development environment.

 The [create-comit-app](https://github.com/comit-network/create-comit-app) project is especially cool.